 Ginger snaps.
 Delicious treats constructed from ginger-flavoured biscuity-stuff rolled into a cigar, and pumped full of brandy cream.
 The cigars can be prepared ahead of time and frozen for several months, so they’re basically available whenever you want to devour them.
 Ginger Snaps (the film) tells the story of the Fitzgerald girls, who are far less interested in your satisfaction.

-Ginger Fitzgerald (Katherine Isabelle) and her sister Brigitte (Emily Perkins) hate anyone acting sweet, and Ginger’s going to do most of the devouring in this feature length film directed by John Fawcett.
+It’s fun seeing the werewolf horror genre flipped on its head with an annoyed teenage girl at the helm.
 Years before Amy Dunne (Rosamund Pike in Gone Girl) faked her death and slashed her ex mid-coitus, and Jennifer Check (Megan Fox in Jennifer’s Body) started devouring her high school’s male population, Ginger had her own qualms about the ‘Cool Girl’ trope: ‘No one ever thinks chicks do shit like this.
 A girl can only be a slut, bitch, tease or the virgin next door.’
-While she’s exploring her newfound abilities, Brigitte is forced to search for a cure for the werewolf bite.
+While she’s exploring her newfound abilities, Canada’s most loyal sister (Brigitte) plays Girl Detective and searches for a cure for Ginger’s rapid and voracious monstrous evolution.
 Her main ally?
-Drug dealer Sam (Kris Lemche), genuinely interested in ‘helping’ Brigitte (who is grossed out by her own allure).
+Cute drug dealer Sam (Kris Lemche), who’s recently rejected the school’s head cheerleader (one of the Fitzgeralds’ favourite enemies) and has become genuinely interested in ‘helping’ Brigitte (who is grossed out by her own allure).
 Side note: keep your eye on the hilarious Mimi Rogers who cameos as Mama Fitzgerald.